VUMC, Startup to Commercialize REDCap Research Tool

-Vanderbilt University Medical Center is taking its clinical research tool to the commercial market via a startup that wants to help health care and pharmaceutical companies navigate the research and clinical trial process.
+Vanderbilt University Medical Center is taking its clinical research tool to the commercial market via a startup that wants to help health care and pharmaceutical companies navigate the research and

 Vanderbilt’s Research Electronic Data Capture, or REDCap, will be available to third parties through a commercial licensing agreement it’s offering through nPhase, a startup in Encinitas, Calif.
 REDcap was created in 2004 by Paul Harris, director of the Vanderbilt Office of Research Informatics.